 Further afield, in Taiwan the CSC Steel plant used IPEC systems to check its 33kV cables which were over 25 years old.
 Unsurprisingly the cable analysis identified a faulty joint, which was quickly replaced.
 Servicing this fault eliminated the risk of shutting down the plant, saving the company an estimated $1 million.

 Related research projects in the Power Systems group developed techniques to test and verify the safety of electrical power components in aerospace applications.
 The techniques search for faults in cabling, electrical machinery, de-icing systems and a range of other components.
 Following this work the researchers made a substantial contribution to a key technical report which has become the precursor to a full technical standard on the use of high voltages in aerospace systems.

 The Power Systems group has also performed ageing tests on electrical equipment in the Airbus A350.
 Airbus and Boeing suppliers, including Moog, GKN, Ultra Electronics, Goodrich, Rolls Royce, and Liebherr – use these tests on their components.

-Ongoing research within the School focuses on further developing PD detection and analysis techniques that can discover defects in the insulation systems of power networks.
+Ongoing research within the Department focuses on further developing PD detection and analysis techniques that can discover defects in the insulation systems of power networks.

 The original studies found a method of distinguishing between discharges arising from different high voltage sources.
 The method involves the conversion of acoustic emission signals from the time domain to the frequency domain using fast Fourier transformation and recognition of the signature frequency spectra.